seon9cho/ActiveListener/README.md

 #### Encoder-Decoder

-For this task the taskmaster 2 dataset is unchanged.
+For this task the Taskmaster-2 dataset is unchanged.
 Similar to Intent Classification, the dataset is split into two sets: training (80\%) and validation (20\%).
 During the training time, the standard loss function is used to train the model.
 Perplexity and information acquisition are used to assess the response of the model.

 #### QRQ